Saving Lives on the Front Lines

 The Mobile Medical Unit (MMU)

-MOAS also runs a Mobile Medical Unit Unit in communities cut off from health services.
+Until 2024, MOAS also ran a Mobile Medical Unit Unit in communities cut off from health services.
 The Ronald McDonald House Charity Latvia lent the vehicle to MOAS for the duration of the mission in the country.

-MOAS staff stocks and manages the MMU’s activities, coordinating its visiting schedule and liaising with relevant authorities and stakeholders to facilitate maximum impact in affected areas.
+MOAS staff stocked and managed the MMU’s activities, coordinating its visiting schedule and liaising with relevant authorities and stakeholders to facilitate maximum impact in affected areas.